Test Car 2

 Courtney Haydon collection R.C.T.S.

-Mk1 BSK but was like most later vehicles, purely a mobile laboratory with
+Mk1 BSK but like most later vehicles, was purely a mobile laboratory with

 It was originally painted in red and blue but in 1995 was re-painted into maroon.
-In 1998 it was again re-painted into Serco Railtest livery of red and grey
+In 1998 it was again re-painted into Serco Railtest livery of red and grey.

 During its life it had a couple of additional end windows added to facilitate the slip and brake testing for which it was often employed.
 To this end it had its own independently piped brake system which enabled the brakes on the vehicle and the hauling loco to remain released even after slipping a test vehicle.

 It remains in Serco ownership (2011) and is now the last surviving Test Car.
-In 2011 it was moved to Asfordby on the Old Dalby test track and is unlikely to be involved with any more testing.
+In 2011 it was moved to Asfordby on the Old Dalby test track and is unlikely to be involved in any more testing.

 This is the interior layout as I remember it in the 1970s and 80s